Elastic Context: Encoding Elasticity for Data-driven Models of Textiles: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we evaluate the performance of the EC in modeling linear and non-linear dynamics of textile objects for robotic manipulation tasks.
-First, we show using simulation that EC with GNNs leads to more accurate force-feedback predictions of unseen elastic textiles.
-Next, we analyze the role of the dimensionality of EC both in simulation and real-world scenarios, highlighting the importance of increasing the EC size ($n_{EC}$) in presence of non-linear force dynamics.
-Finally, we discuss the challenges and limitations of real-world robotic setups to perceive other physical properties of textiles.
+In particular, we show using simulation that EC with GNNs leads to more accurate force-feedback predictions of unseen elastic textiles.
+Furthermore, we analyze the role of the dimensionality of EC both in simulation and real-world scenarios, highlighting the importance of increasing the EC dimension ($n_{EC}$) in presence of non-linear force dynamics.